LynnLawagon/sign-language/README.md

+# sign-language
 A sign / hand language detector using teachable machine and python.